marlon360/covid-ar/README.md

 <img src="Media/capture.gif" style="width: 100%; max-width: 800px;"></img>

-This app lets you display the current spread of covid-19 in augmented reality.
+This app lets you display the current spread of covid-19 in augmented reality with real-time data.
 You can place a globe and look at regions.
 When you tap on a country, you can view more details.

+## Data Source

+We are using the API from this project: https://github.com/ExpDev07/coronavirus-tracker-api

+It uses the data by Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
+The data is updated every hour.

 ## Demo Video on YouTube